-- 1. Supervisors will work with their employees to determine a time that is benefical to both the employee and the department for their fitness activities.
-Employees and supervisors must agree that fitness release time is limited to active participation in a physical fitness activity and is not to be used for any other purpose. - 2.
+- 1. Supervisors will work with their employees to determine a time that is beneficial to both the employee and the department for their wellness or educational activities.
+Employees and supervisors must agree that wellness/educational release time is limited to active participation in a wellness or educational activity and is not to be used for any other purpose. - 2.
 Supervisors are not required to keep a record of employee release time.
 All employees who want to participate should be considered trustworthy.
 Supervisors who choose to document their employee's release time may do so at their discretion. - 3.
-If a supervisor determines that an employee is abusing this benefit, the supervisor can terminate the employee's participation. - 4.
+If, at any time, it is determined that an employee is abusing this benefit, the employee's participation may be terminated. - 4.
 Any injury that may occur during an employee's release time, as a result of participation in activities, or in transit to and from the activities, is not incurred in the course and scope of employment, or in the coming to or going from employment, and is therefore, not covered by workers' compensation.
 By participating in the release time benefit, an employee personally accepts the responsibility of personal injury or property damage.